MariaDukmak/MazeRunner/README.md

 ```bash
 pip install .[dev]
 ```

+### Biological inspiration
+Our biological inspiration is Inspired by Howard Gardner's MI Theory which is the following:
+* Individual speed of each agent (Bodily-Kinesthetic Intelligence)
+* Forgetfulness (Visual-Spatial Intelligence)
+* Following the leaves (Logical-Mathematical Intelligence) The experiments, results and conclusion could be found at [this](https://github.com/MariaDukmak/MazeRunner/tree/main/analysis) file.

 ### Multi agent
 When adding the multi-agent aspect, we focused on the cooperation between the different agents.